damienemmerson/ST-Edge-SomfyConnexoon/README.md

 # Somfy Connexoon Edge Driver
-A Smartthings Edge Driver for the Somfy Connexoon hub.
-Currently the driver only supports Somfy RTS Blinds.
-More devices can be added - Just ask me!
+Smartthings Edge Driver for the Somfy Connexoon hub.
+The driver has been developed for Connexoon (RTS) users and tested only for Somfy RTS blinds.

+More supported Somfy RTS devices can be added - Just ask me!

 ## Prerequisites
 - Smartthings Hub